Online MBA in Indiana

 The program requires students to complete 39 to 48 credit hours or 13 to 16 courses.
 Students must complete five elective courses and 11 core courses.
 Students with undergraduate business degrees or work experience may have to complete fewer credit hours than those without a business education or experience.

 12. University of Notre Dame

-University of Notre Dame’s Mendoza School of Business offers an AACSB accredited MBA program.
-The program boasts of a rigorous coursework centered on ethics.
-U.S. News & World Report ranks it as the country’s 25th best MBA program.
-Bloomberg Businessweek ranks the program as the 31st best.
+The University of Notre Dame’s Mendoza School of Business offers an AACSB accredited MBA program.
+The program boasts rigorous coursework centered on ethics.
+US News & World Report ranked it in a tie for the country’s 29th best business school.
+Bloomberg Businessweek ranked the program second in its 2016 survey.

 13. University of Southern Indiana

 The University of Southern Indiana offers an AACSB accredited MBA program that focuses on helping students gain behavioral, technical, and strategic skills they will need to become leaders in their respective fields.
 The program provides students with a unique learning experience, enabling them to face unique business related issues, such as technological change, globalization, and ethical business practices.

 The flexible curriculum requires students to complete 30 credit hours if they had an undergraduate degree in business.
 Students without education in business will need to complete additional credit hours.
 The program lasts two years for full-time students and three years for part-time students with an undergraduate degree in business.